 Business attire is required for all visits during the rotation.
 If the site requires a different type of dress standard, the Preceptor should notify the student during orientation.
 The information will then be passed on to the student, and professionalism will be appropriately evaluated.
-See Dress Code Policy in the Student Handbook.
+Students must exhibit a professional appearance both in behavior and dress.